-Fabrics made of cotton fibres are quite robust.
+Fabrics made of cotton fibers are quite robust.
 They do not get dirty as quickly or develop unpleasant odors and therefore need to be washed less often than synthetic textiles.
 The best example of this is jeans.
-When washed, pure cotton fabrics can withstand temperatures of up to 90°C, but can shrink by up to 10 percent during the first boil wash.
+When washed, pure cotton fabrics can tolerate temperatures of up to 90°C, but may shrink by up to 10 percent during the first boil wash.

 A cotton fabric is more tear-resistant when wet than when dry.
-This property gives the natural fibre an advantage over all others.
-However, it also robs the fabric of elasticity: cotton is not stretchy and is therefore almost always mixed with synthetic fibres.
-If a garment is declared as 100% cotton, it may still contain up to 3% synthetic fibres.
+This property gives the natural fiber an advantage over all others.
+However, it also robs the fabric of elasticity: cotton is not stretchy and is therefore almost always mixed with synthetic fibers.
+If a garment is declared 100% cotton, it may still contain up to 3% synthetic fibers.
 In addition, cotton fabrics dry very poorly and are not breathable - a criterion for exclusion in the sportswear sector.

-A lot of experimentation is going on in order to use the robust advantages of cotton for sportswear as well: Material mixes with synthetic fibers create elastic cotton blends, and a coating of beeswax makes pure cotton jackets water-repellent.
-The label Klättermusen has managed to make organic cotton water-repellent and breathable with heat and pressure.
+A lot of experimentation is going on to exploit the robust advantages of cotton for sportswear as well: Material mixes with synthetic fibers create elastic cotton blends, and a coating of beeswax makes pure cotton jackets water-repellent.
+The label Klättermusen has succeeded in making organic cotton water-repellent and breathable with heat and pressure.
 There are even already modified cotton textiles that give off citrus aromas when you sweat!

-According to the WWF, the extraction of raw materials for one pair of cotton jeans consumes up to 29,000 litres of water.
-This is extremely high and causes soil erosion, dehydration and salinisation all over the world.
+According to the WWF, the extraction of raw materials for one pair of cotton jeans consumes up to 29,000 liters of water.
+That is an extremely large amount and causes soil erosion, desiccation and salinization all over the world.
 Although the water consumption of organic cotton is also not insignificant, it is significantly lower than that of conventional plants.
-The reason is that alternate planting allows the soil to stay healthy and store more water.
+The reason is that alternate planting allows soils to remain healthy and store more water.
 In addition, rainwater is often used for watering in organic farming.

 In conventional agriculture, no other crop uses as many chemicals as cotton.
-It is treated with pesticides to fight pests and increase yields.
+It is treated with pesticides to control pests and increase yields.
 Because demand is high.
-This not only harms soils and biodiversity, but also workers and consumers: The chemical-synthetic agents from the raw material production remain in the finished clothing and end up in doubt so directly on the skin.
+This not only harms soils and biodiversity, but also workers and consumers: The chemical-synthetic agents from raw material production remain in the finished clothing and thus end up directly on the skin in case of doubt.